Why Nowra property trends showcase Shoalhaven’s appeal

 Nowra Property Trends Revealed

-Nowra itself is the focal point of the City of Shoalhaven.
+As mentioned above, Nowra is the focal point of the area.
 With a population of 33,000, Nowra is comfortably the largest town in the region and continues to enjoy steady growth year on year.
-The town is bisected by the Princes Highway allowing for quick access to areas such as Sydney and Wollongong.
+The town sits on the Princes Highway allowing for quick access to bigger cities like Sydney and Wollongong.

 Population: 33,583